Vibe-Inc/Super-ultra-project/README.md

 This is an educational project — contributions are welcome.
 Keep changes focused and small.
 If you add features (actual gameplay, audio handling, persistent settings), consider:

-- Adding unit tests where practical
+- Adding unit tests where practical.
-- Updating the README with new usage notes
+- Updating the README with new usage notes.
-- Keeping assets in `images/` or `fonts/` folders
+- Keeping assets in `images/` or `fonts/` folders.

 ## License